<- readr::read_csv("choice_questions.csv") design

 The demo repo has a lot of files in it, but the main files defining the survey itself are:

-• server.R: The server defining the logic implemented in the survey, including randomizing questions, connecting to a database, etc.
+: The app file containing the server logic implemented in the survey, including randomizing questions, connecting to a database, etc.

 Content in the survey body